tfgg/yournextmep/_candidates/eu2014/libdem/anthony-hook.md

 person: anthony-hook
 region: south-east
 party: libdem
-title: South East - Liberal Democrats - Anthony Hook
+title: Anthony Hook is running for MEP in South East for the Liberal Democrats
 incumbent: false
 ---